nextflow-io/nextflow/docs/workflow.md

 ```

 :::{tip}
 The use of global variables and params in named workflows is discouraged because it breaks the modularity of the workflow.
-As a best practice, every workflow input should be explicitly defined as such in the `take:` block, and params should only be used in the implicit workflow.
+As a best practice, every workflow input should be explicitly defined as such in the `take:` block, and params should only be used in the entry workflow.
 :::

 ## Workflow inputs (`take`)